 Director of Customer Service and Camp Administration

 Kelly began her Camp Echo Lake career as a cabin specialist in 2007.
 She has since worked with campers of all ages as both a Group Leader and Girls’ Camp Head Counselor.
 Kelly has a Bachelors in Childhood Education and a Masters in Literacy Education.
 Before joining the full time team in 2016 as the Director of Customer Service and Camp Administration, Kelly worked as an elementary school teacher in North Carolina.
-Kelly uses her experiences as an educator to continue to lead Girls’ Camp as a head counselor during the summer season.
+Kelly uses her experiences as an educator to lead Main Village as the Main Village Director during the summer.